Music for Strippers, Hookers, and the Odd On-Looker

-Music For Strippers, Hookers, and The Odd On-Looker is a studio album by the American rock musician Kristeen Young, released in 2009.
+Music for Strippers, Hookers, and the Odd On-Looker is a studio album by American rock musician Kristeen Young, released in 2009.
 It was produced by Tony Visconti, who called her mid-way through listening to her 1999 self-made album.

 Songs from the album include "The Depression Contest" which Young performed as part of her 2023 setlist.
 Music for Strippers includes a guest appearance by Patrick Stump of Fall Out Boy.